-175. Yard, Side.
+174. Yard, Side.
 A yard extending along a side lot line and back to a line drawn parallel to the side lot line at a distance therefrom equal to the width of a required minimum side yard, but excluding any area encompassed within a front yard or rear yard.

-176. Zone or District.
-A portion, area, or section of the Udall, Kansas zoning jurisdiction for which uniform regulations governing the use, height, area, size, and intensity of use of buildings, land, and open spaces about buildings are herein established.
+175. Zone or District.
+A portion, area, or section of the Solomon, Kansas zoning jurisdiction for which uniform regulations governing the use, height, area, size, and intensity of use of buildings, land, and open spaces about buildings are herein established.

-177. Zoning Administrator.
+176. Zoning Administrator.
 The person or persons authorized and empowered by the Governing Body having jurisdiction to administer the requirements of these Zoning Regulations.

-178. Zoning Area.
+177. Zoning Area.
 The area to be zoned as set out on the Official Zoning Map filed of record.

-179. Zoning Official.
-A person or persons who may be designated to administer this Zoning Ordinance, whether such person or persons be entitled Zoning Official, Building Inspector, Administrative Official, City Engineer, City Administrator, City Clerk or Zoning Official.

-180. Zoning Regulations.
+178. Zoning Regulations.
 The term zoning regulations or this or these regulations shall mean the requirements stipulated in the regulations herewith attached.